-Individuals who reside in China and who are interested in being part of USANA's organization in China may do so by joining BabyCare as an Associate.
-The process for joining BabyCare is very similar to the process for joining USANA and requires an initial Associate application and an agreement by the Associate to adhere to the policies and procedures in China.
-Much like our operations in other markets, an Associate in China is provided with opportunities to build a sales organization and receive compensation for sales generated by that organization.
+Individuals who reside in China and who are interested in being part of USANA's organization in China may do so by joining BabyCare.
+While the process for joining BabyCare is similar to the process for joining USANA, individuals who join BabyCare must initially join as a China Preferred Customer, or CPC.
+CPCs are similar to Preferred Customers in our other markets, but CPC's also have the right in China to sponsor other CPCs and receive rebates on future product purchases based on the volume of product purchased by CPCs they have sponsored.
+A CPC may become a direct seller, or Associate, in China by electing to do so, signing an Associate agreement, and agreeing to adhere to BabyCare's policies and procedures in China.
+Much like our operations in other markets, an Associate in China may build a sales organization and receive compensation for product sales.
 Associates in China are compensated under a compensation plan created and implemented by BabyCare specifically for China.

 Preferred Customers.
 We also sell directly to customers who purchase products only for personal use.
 This program is our "Preferred Customer" program.
 Preferred Customers may not resell or distribute our products.
 We believe this program gives us access to a market that would otherwise be missed, by targeting customers who enjoy USANA products, but who prefer not to maintain a distribution relationship with us.
 Although our policies prohibit Preferred Customers from engaging in retail sales of products, they may enroll as Associates at any time, if they desire.
 Preferred Customers are not eligible to earn commissions or to participate in our Compensation Plan.
-Our China operations also utilize a Preferred Customer program, which is based on USANA's Preferred Customer program in our other markets with modifications that we have made specifically for our China market.
+As noted above, our China operations utilize a China Preferred Customer program, which is based on USANA's Preferred Customer program in our other markets with modifications that we have made specifically for our China market.